sidneycadot/te802-pl-test/README.md

 The eight user switches, when in their "up" position, invert the corresponding LED outputs.

-Note that the "Center" user button is also used to reset the seven-segment display.
+Note that the "Center" user button is also used to reset the counter on the seven-segment display.

 Signals reachable from the FPGA
 -------------------------------